alexandrosraikos/policyms/README.md

 Clone the repository, zip and install via the WordPress dashboard.

-Head to the Dashboard > Settings > PolicyCloud Marketplace to enter your PolicyCloud Marketplace API credentials as provided by the API administrator.
+Head to the Dashboard > Settings > Policy Cloud Marketplace to enter your Policy Cloud Marketplace API credentials as provided by the API administrator.

 ### Shortcodes

-Use the shortcodes below for all PolicyCloud Marketplace API functionality.
+Use the shortcodes below for all Policy Cloud Marketplace API functionality.

 #### Log In